qrzn23/min/wip/confessions/content.md

 The art of producing phenomena at will is a totally different question.
 The simplest, most rational, and most direct method had been known to me since the summer of 1911; but for some reason, I had never practised it systematically or recorded my results methodically.
 I believe this to have been due to an instinctive reluctance in respect of the nature of the method.
 It was not until January 1st, 1914 that I made it my principal engine.

-[« back to toc]

-unicursal hexagram

-The Magus
-Chapter 72.
+### Chapter 72.

 I think it proper to devote an entire chapter to the subject of my relations with freemasonry.
 I have mentioned that I had obtained the 33° in Mexico City.
 It did not add much of importance to my knowledge of the mysteries; but I had heard that freemasonry was a universal brotherhood and epected to be welcomed all over the world by all brethren.

 I was brought up with a considerable shock within the next few months, when, chancing to discuss the subject with some broken-down gambler or sporting-house tout — I forget exactly — I found that he would not “recognize” me!
 There was some trivial difference in one of the grips or some other totally meaningless formality.
 A measureless contempt for the whole mummery curled my lip.
 I squared the matter (as already related) by having myself initiated in Lodge Number 343 “Anglo-Saxon” in Paris.
 What that led to I have recounted elsewhere and now quote:

-I happened to know that the chaplain of the British Embassy in Z— was Past Grand Organist of a certain English province.
+> I happened to know that the chaplain of the British Embassy in Z— was Past Grand Organist of a certain English province.
 He proposed me, found a seconder, and I was duly initiated, passed and raised.
 I was warmly welcomed by numerous English and American visitors to our Lodge; for Z— is a very great city.
+>

-I returned to England sometime later, after “passing the chair” in my Lodge, and wishing to join the Royal Arch, called on its venerable Secretary.
+> I returned to England sometime later, after “passing the chair” in my Lodge, and wishing to join the Royal Arch, called on its venerable Secretary.
+>

-I presented my credentials.
+> I presented my credentials.
 “O Thou Great Architect of the Universe,” the old man sobbed out in rage, “why dost Thou not wither this impudent impostor with Thy fire from heaven?
 Sir, begone!
 You are not a Mason at all!
 As all the world knows, the people in Z— are atheists and live with other men's wives.”

 I thought this a little hard on my Reverend Father in God, my proposer; and I noted that, of course, every single English or American visitor to our Lodge in Z— stood in peril of instant and irrevocable expulsion on detection.
 So I said nothing, but walked to another room in Freemasons' Hall over his head, and took my seat as a Past Master in one of the oldest and most eminent Lodges in London!